tomasc/mongoid_traffic/README.md

 ### Access count

-The total number of views in a specific month can be accessed like this:
+The total number of views across all properties within a specific month can be accessed like this:

-	Mongoid::TrafficLog.for_month(2014, 8).access_count
+	Mongoid::TrafficLog.for_all_properties.for_month(Date.today).access_count

-The total number of views per `property` like this:
+The total number of views per `property` per specific date like this:

-	Mongoid::TrafficLog.for_property('/pages/123').for_month(2014, 8).access_count
 	Mongoid::TrafficLog.for_property('/pages/123').for_date(Date.today).access_count

 ### User Agent